sabdulramoni2/Deploy-a-managed-K8s-cluster-using-Helm/README.md

 ---

 ## **Features**

+1. Created K8 cluster on Linode engine.
+2. Downloaded the kubeconfig.yaml file to your laptop to access the cluster remotely.
+3. Set the correct permission on the file using, chmod 400 “file name”.
+4. Set kubeconfig.yaml file as an environmental variable.
+5. Export KUBECONFIG= kubeconfig. yaml (LINUX OS).
+6. Set KUBECONFIG= kubeconfig. yaml (WINDOWS OS).
+7. Run kubectl get node.

+## **Features**
 - Created K8s cluster on Linode Kubernetes Engine
 - Deployed replicated MongoDB (StatefulSet using Helm Chart) and configured Data Persistence with Linode Block Storage
 - Deployed MongoExpress (Deployment and Service)